The Board has adopted the revised QCA Code for Corporate Governance, updated in April 2018.

 Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The Committee conducts regular reviews of business risk and oversees the approach to risk management.

 Acknowledging the increasing threat to cyber security, the Group has recruited new skills and resources to ensure effective risk management and protection in this critically important area.
 The Group also has an established HSE Committee which monitors and assesses risk and leads a continuous improvement programme across all Group facilities.

 The risk reporting model, set out on page 26 of the 2019 Annual Report, includes a risk heat map and links the key risks to the Group’s strategy.

 Maintain the Board as a well-functioning and balanced team led by the Chair

-The Board comprises an Independent Non-Executive Chairman, Sir Roy Gardner, who joined the business in January 2020, a Senior Independent Non-Executive Director, Brian Newman, who has served the business for four years and two Independent Non-Executive Directors; Neil MacDonald who has served the business for six years and Tim Cooper who joined the business in January 2020.
+The Board comprises an Independent Non-Executive Chairman, Sir Roy Gardner, who joined the business in January 2020, a Senior Independent Non-Executive Director, Brian Newman, who has served the business for four years and one Independent Non-Executive Director, Tim Cooper who joined the business in January 2020.
 There are two Executive Directors, Chris Walters, Chief Executive, who joined the Group in September 2018 and Joanna Allen, Chief Financial Officer, who joined in July 2015.